invokermain/Vue-runtime-env-injector/README.md

 to the templated environment variables.
 At runtime these variables will have their actual values.

 Using this and some javascript it is possible to pass these variables to your Vue app.
-A good way of doing this that works for Production and development is to use the following pattern:
+A good way of doing this that works for production and development is to use the following pattern in your `main.js`:

 e.g. passing `VUE_APP_BASE_URL` to Vue.
 ```js